Mertkankaragoz/Render/README.md

-Some render images I created during my work.
+Some realistic render images I independently created using SolidWorks Visualize at the company I'm currently working for.